BGuerrero825/Cyber-Notes/Offensive Security/Creating Custom Shellcode.md

 5. `resolve_symbols_kernel32:` responsible for the `find_function` call, previously in `start`, but now using the address from the stack `call dword ptr [ebp+0x04]`
 6. `exec_shellcode:` performs the syscall function to TerminateProcess, previously in `start`

+Test functionality by once again placing a break point after we find the location of TerminateProcess and `u eax` to confirm that we get `KERNEL32!TerminateProcessStub`
 # Reverse Shell
-A common shellcode expoloit is the reverse shell.
-Most of the required APIs are exported by `Ws2_32.dll`.
+The most common shellcode exploit is the reverse shell, of which most of the required APIs are exported by `Ws2_32.dll`.
 The initialization chain for the connection will be:
 Initialize Winsock DLL via WSAStartup -> WSASocketA to create the socket -> WSAConnect to establish the connection.
 CreateProcessA to start cmd.exe (from kernel32.dll)

 ### Loading ws2_32.dll and Resolving Symbols
 We already loaded kernel32 the hard way, which gives us access to it's functions, like LoadLibraryA, which can be used to load ws2_32.dll.
-Its functions can then be found using the same method we built before (or alternatively GetProcAddress also from kernel32).
+Its symbols / functions can then be found using the same method we built before (or alternatively GetProcAddress also from kernel32).

+Base addresses for modules must be stored in ebx, as this is used by the functions to calculate a VMA from an RVA.

 Loading ws2_32.dll and its symbols:
 ```